NicholasJohn16/nicholasjohn16/README.md

 ## I'm Nick Swinford.

 I'm a self-taught web developer.
-I started web development as a Joomla Integrator, but when I became frustrated with the available components for Joomla, I decided to learn to write my own.
+I started web development as a Joomla Integrator, but when available components for Joomla wouldn't suffice, I decided to learn to write my own.
 After learning enough PHP and HTML to be dangerous, I moved on to CSS, JavaScript, and eventually front-end frameworks like Ember.js and React.

 I've worked with jQuery, Ember.js, React, React Native, Joomla and Laravel.
 Constantly learning new technologies and deepening my understanding of languages.